davahamka/gg-final-project/README.md

 Limbo is an application to put your favorite songs into a playlist.
 This application is integrated with spotify.

 ## Feature
-- Add Playlist
+- Add playlist
+- Find track
-- Insert Track into playlist
+- Insert track into playlist
 - Implement redux toolkit
 - Implement test
 - Show display picture - <b>additional</b>
 - Implement redux thunk async - <b>additional</b>
-- Implement MSW additional - <b>additional</b>
+- Implement MSW - <b>additional</b>

 ## How to Install
 1. Clone this repository